MOrzech3/Hashicorp_Project/education-assignments/education-engineer/terraform-getting-started.md

 }
 ```

+## Initializing Terrform

 Initialize Terraform with the `init` command.
 The AWS provider will be installed.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
+Check for any errors.
 If it ran successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply